jazir555/GamesDows/README.md

 Configures Windows to automatically log in with the current user account (AutoAdminLogon).

 Sets an empty default password for automatic logon (DefaultPassword).
+If you have a password, please insert it into the empty quotation marks in this command:

+reg add "HKLM\SOFTWARE\Microsoft\Windows NT\CurrentVersion\Winlogon" /v **DefaultPassword /t REG_SZ /d "YourPasswordGoesHere"** /f

 6. The command "bcdedit.exe -set {globalsettings} bootuxdisabled on" disables the boot user interface (bootuxdisabled).
 This disables Windows Branded Boot, and therefore no Windows logo is displayed when the OS boots.